Bio-IT World Names 2023 Innovative Practices Winners

 The Hackensack Meridian Health & Carenostics CKD Collaboration, nominated by Bayer G4A

-Project: AI for earlier clinical intervention in chronic kidney disease
+Read more about the project: AI for earlier clinical intervention in chronic kidney disease

 Chronic Kidney Disease (CKD) is a leading cause of mortality, affecting >800M people worldwide.
 Early detection and intervention have been shown to slow disease progression, saving lives and reducing costs.
 Unfortunately, ~85% of CKD cases are estimated to be undiagnosed.
 To tackle this, Carenostics has developed machine learning (ML) models that have retrospectively identified 50% of the undiagnosed CKD population at 3x the specificity of current testing practices.
 Carenostics is deploying these models into clinical practice at Hackensack Meridian Health (HMH), an 18-hospital health system with >6M patient records.
 The solution identifies undiagnosed & untreated CKD patients using existing EHR data, addresses health inequities through bias-adjusted ML, and activates clinicians with an intuitive, EHR-integrated interface.
 In the next 12 months, Carenostics projects to help HMH diagnose 50,000 previously undiagnosed CKD patients and will expand its platform to help HMH identify and proactively treat patients with other chronic diseases.